-Despite significant progress in recent years, too many people all over the world still face obstacles in accessing abortion care.
+Despite progress in recent years, millions of women still face obstacles in accessing abortion care globally.

 At MSI Reproductive Choices we are committed to every woman’s right to abortion.